csrc-sdsu/mole/JOSS/paper.md

     orcid: 0000-0002-2638-9216
     affiliation: 1
   - name: Jose E. Castillo
-    affiliation: 1
+    affiliation: 2
 affiliations:
+ - name: Computational Research Division, Lawrence Berkeley National Laboratory, Berkeley, California, 94720.
+   index: 1
  - name: Computational Science Research Center, San Diego State University, 5500 Campanile Dr, San Diego, California, 92182.
-   index: 1
+   index: 2
 date: 29 December 2020
 bibliography: paper.bib
 ---

 # Summary

-MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators.
-It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian and Curl.
-These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
-These operators can be used to build codes to solve partial differential equations (PDEs).
+MOLE is a high-quality (C++ & MATLAB) library that implements high-order mimetic operators.
+It provides discrete analogs of the most common vector calculus operators: Divergence, Gradient, Curl, and Laplacian.
+These operators (matrices) act on staggered grids (uniform, nonuniform, and curvilinear) and they satisfy local and global conservation laws.
+MOLE's operators can be utilized to develop code for solving partial differential equations (PDEs).

-The mathematics is based on the work of [@Corbino].
+The mathematics are based on the work of [@Corbino].
 In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.

 # Mimetic operators

-Mimetic finite-difference operators, divergence (**D**), gradient (**G**), curl (**C**), and laplacian (**L**) are discrete analogs of their corresponding continuum operators.
+Mimetic finite-difference operators, Divergence (**D**), Gradient (**G**), Curl (**C**), and Laplacian (**L**) are discrete analogs of their corresponding continuum operators.
 These mimetic finite-difference operators satisfy in the discrete sense the vector identities that the continuum ones do, making them more faithful to the physics [@Corbino].

-The basis of higher-dimensional operators, as well of more sophisticated operators such as the laplacian or the biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
+The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
 These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

-These operators, have been used to write codes to solve PDEs of different types [@Bazan], [@Boada], [@Boada2], [@Rojas], [@Jorge], [@Josep], [@Abouali].
+These operators, have been used to write codes to solve PDEs of different types [@Jared], [@Bazan], [@Boada], [@Boada2], [@Rojas], [@Jorge], [@Josep], [@Abouali].
 For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references there in [@Miranda].

 # Statement of need

 Implementing mimetic operators is not a trivial matter, particularly in three dimensions, this is substantially facilitated by MOLE relieving the user to devote their time to focus on the problem of interest.
-The user interested in solving, for example, a Poisson equation  $-\nabla^2 u = f$, will be solving a discrete analog of this equation, $-DG\bar{u} = \bar{f}$, by using MOLE with a few lines of code.
+The user interested in solving, for example, a _Poisson equation_  $-\nabla^2 u = f$, will be solving a discrete analog of this equation, $-DG\bar{u} = \bar{f}$, by using MOLE with a few lines of code.

 # State of the field